-Canadian Black Friday may pale compared to it's U.S. counterpart, but it remains an abundant source of rebates and excitement.
-It is also followed by Cyber Monday, then Cyber Week.
-Needless to say, it's an important day for all deal hunters out there.
+Canadian Black Friday may pale compared to its US counterpart.
+Still, it remains an abundant source of rebates and excitement, and the event extends into the neighbouring weeks.
+It is an important day for all deal hunters out there.

 How are we faring so far?